I would label this latest Small Lot coffee offering at Trader Joe’s in my “good but not great” category.

 Other things I get from Trader Joe’s for breakfast that are healthy, high fiber are Steel Cut Oats.
 Chia Seeds……

-Personally I have always liked the classic GRAPE NUTS cereal – which is also pretty high fiber, and prefer it to this however my wife prefers TJ’s High Fiber cereal.
-She doesn’t like Grape Nuts.
-She has brought this home quite a few times now, which means she really likes it, and says it works to keep her regular!
-Just saying if that’s what you are looking for too, this will probably be good for you too! 😉
+She has brought boxes of this cereal home quite a few times now, which means she really likes it, and says it does works to keep her system nice and regular!
+Just sayin’, if that’s what you are looking for too, this will probably be good for you as well!;)

 “the recommended daily amount of fiber is 28 grams per day” so this is just one part….